traefik/traefik/docs/content/middlewares/circuitbreaker.md

     Each router will eventually gets its own instance of a given circuit breaker.

     If two different routers refer to the same circuit breaker definition, they will get one instance each.
-    It means that one circuit breaker can be open while the other stays close: their state is not shared.
+    It means that one circuit breaker can be open while the other stays closed: their state is not shared.

     This is the expected behavior, we want you to be able to define what makes a service healthy without having to declare a circuit breaker for each route.